zachvalenta/notes-sw/svc/src.md

 ## CICD

+🗄️ `infra.md` IaC

 OPTIONS
 * _Dagger_: created by the guy who created Docker, used Cuelang https://github.com/dagger/dagger https://news.ycombinator.com/item?id=30857012
 * _Github Actions_: 🗄️ `git.md` Github / Actions
 > you get a cool deployments tab on the repo as well that shows what's processing

+GITOPS
+> The idea is to bring together the processes of deploying code and managing that code with version control (git being one of the more popular source control tools in use these days).
+Instead of keeping your code in a Git repository and then running some command or process to manually deploy changes from it, when you do GitOps you are automatically deploying whatever is at the head of that repo.
+So 'deployment', for you as a developer, means simply merging a pull request, and the automation does the rest.
+This means maintaining a single Git repository that contains all of your Kubernetes manifests, both for your own applications, along with any supporting services you need to install, such as prometheus for metrics, fluentd for logs, or cert-manager for managing TLS certificates.
+Because everything is in one place, it's easy to manage, and there's a single audit trail that shows who changed what, when, and why in the git commit history.
+Adding a new application to your clusters can be as simple as opening a PR to this central “configuration repo” containing the Kubernetes manifests or Helm charts for your new service.
+Once that PR is approved by your team and merged, a GitOps tool (like Flux or Argo) can automatically apply that change from within the cluster. https://bitfieldconsulting.com/blog/what-is-gitops

 ---